Bitcrusher32/legacy-ios-toolchain-wsl/README.md

 Patched build scripts, Theos integration helpers, Mach-O stub generation, validation examples, WSL appliance documentation, and public/private preservation workflows for rebuilding and validating a legacy iOS ARMv7 toolchain from WSL Ubuntu 24.04.

+---
+Author: Udaiveer Singh Bhangu (Bitcrusher32)

+Attached is this project's LogDocV2.29, a novel human-in-loop iteration system: LogDocV2.29-sanitized.md See the LogDoc Loop System repo for more information: https://git.bitcrusher32.win/bitcrusher32/logdoc-loop-system

+---

 This project began as a recovery effort for an iPhone 4s / iOS 6.1.3 tweak toolchain.
 The current scope is broader:

 - preserve a reproducible legacy ARMv7 iOS toolchain on WSL/Linux